 If your little one is still comfortable in a baby carrier then use that as you will be able to have hands free for anything else.

 If you want to have something to eat at the airport (a good idea for keeping everyone occupied), check that there are places to eat once you’ve gone through security.
-Some airports (especially abroad) hardly have any food places- consider signing up for a travel app like TripCase where you can upload all your flight and trip details and search detailed information on airports.
+Some airports (especially abroad or smaller ones) hardly have any food places- consider signing up for a travel app like TripCase where you can upload all your flight and trip details and search detailed information on airport facilities.

 Some airports have play spaces for kids so you can spend a bit of time burning off energy before the flight.
 In fact, with younger kids let them do all they can to run around so hopefully, they will be ready for a rest on the plane.
 Our daughter loved running around all the big departure halls, playing hide and seek or just looking at all the planes taking off and landing.